Starwolf-001/Numbers-to-Words-Web-Page/README.md

 This project did not state how many variables the author was suppose to work with.
 The maximum input is 6 characters (999.99).
-Hundreds, tens, units, and up to 2 decimal places at this project's limitations.
+Hundreds, tens, units, and up to 2 decimal places are this project's limitations.
+This was chosen due to time constraits.

 # What is Included at this Repository?